raphaelalmeidamartins/trybesmith/README.md

 ### 3 - Run the SQL Script to create the database

 Connect to the MySQL server running on the 3306 port using a MySQL client of your choice.
+With the following credentials:

+* host: `db`
+* user: `root`
+* password: `password`

-The user is `root` and the password is `password`.
-In the client, run the script in the `Trybesmith.sql` file.
+Then, in the client, run the script in the `Trybesmith.sql` file.

 ### 4 - Run this command to attach the container to your terminal
 ```sh